nogibjj/tinayi_Continuous_Integration_Python/README.md

        + Lints code with Ruff

 <img width="659" alt="Screen Shot 2023-09-16 at 6 05 06 PM" src="https://github.com/nogibjj/tinayi_individual_project1/assets/143360909/5a9dabfe-6c4c-4ebc-be67-cf31a700e1b1">

+All of these are later run in the four `yml` files in Github Actions

 Step 3: In the `lib.py` under the mylib folder, I include: